-Thanks to the support and hard work of the St Francis Parish, Priests and team we have been able to continue this great tradition for 20 years though 2018!
+Thanks to the support and hard work of the St Francis Parish, Priests and team we were able to continue this great tradition for 20 years though 2018!
 For the first time in September of 2006 we held the retreat for a second time in 1 year due to a great response and interest!
 2013 celebrated our 15th year!
 In 2018 we are celebrating our 20th year!
 In 2018 the retreat will be fully supported by Mary Help of Christians center and Parish in Tampa!

 What is the Antioch Retreat